Couchbase-Ecosystem/cbl-reactnative-docs/docs/DataSync/remote-sync-gateway.md

 config.addCollection(collection);  // Deprecated
 ```

-The old `addCollection()` method is deprecated but still works for backward compatibility.
+The `addCollection()` method is deprecated.
+It remains available for backward compatibility, but new applications should use the new constructor pattern.
+Existing applications are strongly encouraged to migrate.
 :::

 #### Example 1b.
 Multiple Collections